msayson/msayson.github.io/_posts/2020-08-08-choosing-kotlin-logging-library-for-aws-lambda.markdown

 ---
 layout: post
-title:  "Choosing a logging library for Kotlin AWS Lambda functions"
+title:  "Choosing a logging library for Kotlin or Java AWS Lambda functions"
 date:   2020-08-08 20:00:00 -0700
 categories: [aws, programming-languages]
-excerpt: "<p>There are a lot of logging libraries to choose from when writing Kotlin AWS Lambda functions.
-Since Kotlin is fully interoperable with Java, we have access to both Kotlin-based and Java-based logging libraries.</p><p>This post compares some of the major options and evaluates which are most suitable for Kotlin Lambda functions.</p>"
+excerpt: "<p>There are a lot of logging libraries to choose from when writing AWS Lambda functions in Kotlin or Java.
+Since Kotlin is fully interoperable with Java, Kotlin projects have access to both Kotlin-based and Java-based logging libraries.</p><p>This post compares some of the major options and evaluates which are most suitable for Lambda functions.</p>"
 ---

-There are a lot of logging libraries to choose from when writing Kotlin AWS Lambda functions.
-Since Kotlin is fully interoperable with Java, we have access to both Kotlin-based and Java-based logging libraries.
+There are a lot of logging libraries to choose from when writing AWS Lambda functions in Kotlin or Java.
+Since Kotlin is fully interoperable with Java, Kotlin projects have access to both Kotlin-based and Java-based logging libraries.

-This post compares some of the major options and evaluates which are most suitable for Kotlin Lambda functions.
+This post compares some of the major options and evaluates which are most suitable for Lambda functions.

 ## Criteria for evaluating libraries